-Directorate for Transport and Communications (T&C) is the leading section within the ECO Secretariat for initiation, coordination and monitoring of the ECO projects and programmes in transport and communications.
-Since adoption of the ECO Vision 2025 in March 2017, the T&C Directorate is also mandated to ensure realization of the relevant expected outcomes envisaged in the Vision, particularly those under the priority 1 of the Vision i.e. Transport and Connectivity.
+Directorate for Transport and Communications (T&C) is the leading section within the ECO Secretariat for initiating, coordinating and monitoring ECO projects and programmes in transport and communications.

-In advancing its mandates, the Directorate is engaged in different partnerships with relevant development/financing partners from within and outside ECO Region.
+In advancing its various mandates in transport and communications, the Directorate is engaged in, and promoting, various partnerships with relevant technical, development and financing partners from within and outside the ECO Region.

 Director and Staff